vineethsankre/React-Browser-History/README.md

-In this project, let's build a react **Browser History** app where history can be viewed, navigate and deleted.
+Let’s embark on creating a React Browser History app.
+In this project, users will be able to view, navigate, and delete their browsing history.

 ### Desired Output: